tenpy/tenpy/doc/INSTALL.rst

 If you have another python

 .. note :
-    MKL uses different threads to parallelize different BLAS and LAPACK routines.
+    MKL uses different threads to parallelize various BLAS and LAPACK routines.
     If you run the code on a cluster, make sure that you specify the number of used cores/threads correctly.
     By default, MKL uses all the available CPUs, which might be in stark contrast than what you required from the cluster.
-The easiest way to acchieve to set the used threads is using the environment variable `MKL_NUM_THREADS` (or `OMP_NUM_THREADS`).
+The easiest way to set the used threads is using the environment variable `MKL_NUM_THREADS` (or `OMP_NUM_THREADS`).
     For a dynamic change of the used threads, you might want to look at :mod:`~tenpy.tools.process`.